VOL. IV - APPENDIX E

 In 1881 they were living at Barnhorn Lane.
 In 1891 they were Upper Barnhorm, Bexhill.
 38 year old James was an agricultural labourer.
 It is not known what became of their eldest daughter Kate.
 Their youngest daughter Muriel was only 6 months old.
 Emma's brother George was lodging with them.
 In 1901 the family were still at Barnhorn Lane.
 James is an agricultural labourer as is sons John and Henry.
 Albert is a horseman on a farm and Rowland, aged just 13 is a carters boy.
 In 1911 they were at Middle Barnhorn, Little Common.
 James, aged 58 was a farm bailiff.
 The census indicates that they had thirteen children of which twelve were living.
 Son Albert, aged 28 was a carter and Newton, aged 15 was a farm labourer.
 Emma Parks died in 1923.

-Richard and Caroline's son Charles William Pocock married Eliza Elizabeth Vitler in 1882 (Reg Gen June Qtr 1882 Eastbourne 2b 120).
+Richard and Caroline's son Charles William Pocock married Eliza Elizabeth Vitler on 27 June 1882 at St Mary's, Eastbourne (Reg Gen June Qtr 1882 Eastbourne 2b 120).
 Eliza Elizabeth Vitler had been baptised on 24 June 1860 at Hooe.
-She appears to have been the (illegitimate) daughter of Louisa Vitler.
+She appears to have been the daughter of James Vitler and Louisa Parker who married on 2 April 1848 in Hooe (see Appendix D).
 In 1891 they were living at Hooe Common where 30 year old Charles was employed as an agricultural labourer.
-Charles and Eliza had three children:
+Charles and Eliza had five children:

 - Maud Ella Pocock.
 Born 21 November 1882.
 Baptised 21 June 1883 in Hooe.
 Maud married Thomas Newland in 1917.
 Her husband died of wounds on 3 April 1918 in France and Flanders.
 He was buried at Villers-Faucon Communal Cemetery Extension.
 Maud remarried on 4 September 1920.
 Her second husband was Arthur Freeman.
-Arthur Freeman died on 26 September 1950 at Hailsham.
+In 1939 Arthur and Maud were living at 2, Elizabethan Cottages, Hailsham where Arthur was a sewer man.
+Arthur had been married previously and his son from his first marriage and Maud's father were living with them.
+Arthur Freeman of 2, Elizabethan Cottages died on 26 September 1950 at Hailsham.
 Maud Freeman died in 1971.

 - Alice Victoria Pocock.
 Born 7 April 1894 in Hooe.
 Alice married John Harvey in 1919.
+In 1939 John and Alice were living a Fiddlers Mill, Tunbridge Lyons and John was a stoker in a rye mill.
 Alice Victoria Harvey died in 1970.

 Richard and Caroline's son Alfred Pocock married Jane Elizabeth Baker in 1885 (Reg Gen June Qtr 1885 Hailsham 2b 165).
 In 1901 they were living at Hooe Common where 28 year old Alfred was a market gardener working for himself.
 In 1911 the family was at Hooe Common.